imdecoder/imdecoder.github.io/resume.md

 Responsibility:

-- Maintain system for bugfix.
+- Maintain system for the bugfixes.

 #### Version Coordinator

-- Responsible to review the code of pull request
+- Responsible for reviewing the code of pull request
-- Responsible to release new version to clients
+- Responsible for releasing new version to clients
-- Responsible to maintain and develop internal client manangment system
+- Responsible for maintaining and developing internal client management system

 ### Projects